PGNH GUN RAFFLES

 Fort Constitution Arms Collectors

 Pro-Gun New Hampshire's affiliate organization, Fort Constitution Arms Collectors, meets once a month.
 Those joining FCAC also become members of PGNH, and PGNH members receive a $20 discount on the initiation fee when they join FCAC.
-FCAC will hold its third semi-annual gun show in Concord on Saturday, June 15, 2013.
+FCAC held its third semi-annual gun show in Concord on Saturday, June 15, 2013; we'll publish notice of the next show here when that information becomes available.
 See www.armscollectors.org.

 Click here to see a list of anti-gun places and products to boycott, because supporting them supports gun control.
 Remind people that there's plenty of proof that so-called "gun free zones" are invita-tions to criminals.